The long-lasting “war on drugs” roots deeper than just protecting the public from harmful drugs.

 Your Call to Action

 If you take away anything from this article, your help is needed.
-Contact your state and local officials and push for legalization.
-People are losing their livelihoods and being inhumanely convicted of felonious actions for smoking a natural occurring plant.
-It is far better for you than big tobacco and big alcohol, yet felons aren’t created by smoking cigarettes and drinking Budweiser.
+Furthermore, Contact your state and local officials and push for legalization.
+To clarify, People are losing their livelihoods and being inhumanely convicted of felonious actions for smoking a natural occurring plant.
+It is far better for you than big tobacco and big alcohol companies led on, yet you’re considered a menace fo not destroying your nerves.
 The narrative of oppression must come to an end.
 US citizens forced into incarceration for marijuana should be released and records across the country should be expunged immediately.
 The system is extremely difficult for individual’s records to be expunged for a crime that shouldn’t be a crime, but with help from people like you this can change.

 Your call to action is this: we need ordinary people like you and I to push for legalization so wrongful convictions, mostly to those of color, do not occur anymore.
 The people’s voice has to be louder than the industry and it’s possible because the Floyd riots and protests helped silence police and forced them to arrest their own.